 Introduces a unit focused on improving reading comprehension through the use of several effective reading habits and strategies, such as text coding and note taking.

-- Demonstrate how the Comprehension Strategies can aid in reading one of their content textbooks.
+- Demonstrate how the Reading Comprehension Strategies can aid in reading one of their content textbooks

-- Create a poster, an overhead, or handouts of the Reading Comprehension Review Sheet (PDF) so that students can easily reference it.
+- If you didn't before Lesson 1, create a poster, an overhead, or handouts of the Reading Comprehension Strategies Reference Chart printable so that students can easily reference it.